 Insurance Fraud Section investigates and prosecutes insurance fraud and workers’ compensation violations pursuant to the Insurance Fraud Prevention Act (18 Pa.
 C.S. § 4117(h)(2)) (Act 166 of 1994).
 Financial support for this Section is provided by the Insurance Fraud Prevention Authority, which is funded by the insurance industry on an annual basis.

-The primary mission of the Organized Crime Section (OCS) is to investigate and prosecute complex criminal enterprises, comprised of both traditional and nontraditional organized crime members.
-The organizations investigated and prosecuted by the OCS are involved in the commission of various predicate criminal offenses which have included drug trafficking, gambling, loansharking, extortion, identity theft, insurance fraud, auto theft, money laundering, intimidation of witnesses and murder.
+The Organized Crime Section investigates and prosecutes complex criminal enterprises comprised of both traditional and nontraditional organized crime members.
+The organizations investigated and prosecuted by the Section are involved in the commission of various criminal offenses including drug trafficking, gun trafficking, gambling, loansharking, extortion, insurance fraud, theft, money laundering, intimidation of witnesses, and murder.
+The Section makes extensive use of cooperating witnesses, electronic surveillance, and a statewide investigating grand jury in furthering long-term investigations.

-Bureau of Special Investigations is composed of those units and programs which provide support in the areas of intelligence gathering and analysis, including special operations program, computer forensics, electronic surveillance, and technical services.
+Bureau of Investigative Services is composed of those units and programs which provide support in the areas of intelligence gathering and analysis, including special operations program, computer forensics, electronic surveillance, and technical services.
 The Child Predator Section is also a part of this Bureau as well are responsibilities including amendments to the agent manual, development of agent training programs, and implementation of office-wide security initiatives.

 Bureau of Narcotics Investigation and Drug Control has sworn narcotics agents and is mandated by law to enforce the provisions of the Controlled Substance, Drug, Device and Cosmetic Act (35 P.S. §780-113 et. seq.) and other related statutes.
 It exists as one of the largest agencies in the nation devoted exclusively to drug enforcement.
 Additionally, through the Municipal Drug Task Force Program, the OAG encourages joint participation and involvement of local and state law enforcement personnel in the investigation, apprehension and prosecution of drug traffickers and drug trafficking organizations within the Commonwealth of Pennsylvania.
 To support and encourage joint participation, funding is available to reimburse municipal law enforcement personnel for overtime with related benefits and authorized case expenses while assisting the OAG in designated task force investigations.
 Equipment and training related to drug enforcement are also available through the OAG or presented by qualified Bureau personnel.
 Funding for Municipal Drug Task Force operations is provided to municipalities under the Drug Control Assistance Program.
 Funds are also provided to District Attorney administered Task Forces.